 Discovery group: Data Mining for Pattern and Link Discovery

-The Discovery group develops novel methods and tools for data mining and computational creativity.
-Our focus is on algorithmic methods for discovering links and patterns in data, and recently also on their use in creative systems.
-Application areas range from link discovery in bioinformatics to computational generation of poetry.
+The Discovery research group develops novel methods and tools for data mining and computational creativity.
+Our focus is on algorithmic methods for discovering links and patterns in data and on their use in creative systems.

 Data mining and graph mining.
 Methodologically, we focus on analysis and exploration methods for weighted graphs.
 We identify relevant computational problems, develop new concepts and algorithms, and apply them.
 We have recently developed a range of novel methods to simplify large networks into simpler ones or for extracting relevant information from them.
 These methods allow more efficient and user-friendly analysis of social networks, biological networks, etc. See Publications page for results in the area.